XingyuYan/Bi-Clustering-Singular-Value-Decomposition/README.md

 # SSVD

 We implemented sparse singular value deomposition (SSVD) in the package `biclustering` where the source code is given.
-The package can be installed by "!pip install git+git://github.com/XingyuYan/biclustering.git" in Jupyter notebook.
+The package can be installed by `!pip install git+git://github.com/XingyuYan/biclustering.git` in Jupyter notebook.

 In this repository, simulation, an example on real data, code optimization, and a report are included.